Graded decomposition numbers of Ariki-Koike algebras for blocks of small weight: Preliminaries

 Recall that we have fixed a multicharge $\mc=(a_1,a_2,\ldots,a_r) \in I^r$.
 Define the \emph{residue} of a node $A=(s,x,y)$ by $\res(A)=a_s -x+y \mod e$, if $e>0$, and $\res(A)=a_s-x+y$ if $e=0$.
 We refer to nodes of residue $i$ as \emph{$i$-nodes} and write write $c_i(\blam)$ for the number of $i$-nodes in $\blam$.
 If $\blam$ is formed from $\bsig$ by adding $k>0$~nodes, all of residue $i$, then we write $\bsig \xrightarrow{i:k} \blam$ and set

 A removable $i$-node $A$ of $\blam$ is \emph{normal} if whenever $B$ is an addable $i$-node below $A$ there are more removable $i$-nodes between $A$ and $B$ than addable $i$-nodes.
 The highest normal $i$-node in $\blam$ -- if such a thing exists -- is said to be \emph{good}.
 A multipartition $\blam$ is called \emph{Kleshchev} if it is empty, or if another Kleshchev multipartition can be obtained from it by removing a good node (of any residue).
-If $r=1$, Kleshchev is equivalent to $e$-restricted.
+If $r=1$, Kleshchev is equivalent to $e$-restricted, that is, $\la_x - \la_{x+1} <e$ for all $x \geq 1$.
 As previously mentioned, the Kleshchev multipartitions will index the irreducible $\h$-modules.
+We define an involution $\blam \mapsto \blam^{\diamond}$ on the set of Kleshchev multipartitions as follows: Repeatedly remove good nodes from $\blam$ until the empty multipartition $\emptyset$ is reached.
+Suppose the residues of those nodes were, in order of removal, $i_n,i_{n-1},\ldots,i_1$.
+Form the multipartition $\blam^{\diamond}$ by adding good nodes of residue $j_1,j_2,\ldots,j_n$ in turn to $\emptyset$, where $j_s = -i_s$ if $e=0$ or $j_s =-i_s \mod e$ otherwise.
+This is a generalisation of the Mullineux involution, originally defined when $r=1$~\cite{Mullineux}; see~\cite[\S 2]{Fayers:WeightII} for a discussion in terms of decomposition numbers and weight.

 It will be convenient to describe multipartitions in terms of abacus configurations.
 Suppose that $\la$ is a partition and let $a \in I$.
 For $j \geq 1$, set $\beta_j = \la_j-j+a $ and define

 to be the set of $\beta$-numbers associated with the partition $\la$ and the charge $a$.
 Take an abacus with runners indexed from left to right by the elements of $I$ with possible bead positions indexed by the elements of $\Z$ from top to bottom and left to right, such that for $i \in I$, the integers $k \equiv i \mod e$ appear on runner $i$.
 The abacus configuration of $\la$ with respect to $a$ is then the abacus configuration with a bead at position $\beta_j$ for each $j \geq 1$.
 If $e=0$, runners are indexed by the elements of $\Z$, with one bead appearing on runner $i$ for each $i \in \beta_a(\la)$.